iterative/dvc.org/content/docs/dvclive/api-reference/live/log_image.md

 The image will be saved in `{path}/images/{name}`.

-💡 Images can be also visualized with `dvc plots`.
+💡 Images can be visualized with `dvc plots`.

 ### Step updates